KingPandesal/GaBasa/README.md

    - [ReaLTaiizor GitHub](https://github.com/roy-t/ReaLTaiizor) – check this for tutorials, usage examples, and themes.
 (Make sure you're installing the correct package!
 Look at the package title, description, and authors to make sure.)
 - 🔒 **BCrypt.Net-Next** (for password hashing)

+**Note**:
-Visual Studio should restore them automatically when you build the solution.
+- Visual Studio should restore them automatically when you build the solution.
-You can also install them manually via NuGet Package Manager.
+- You can also install them manually via NuGet Package Manager.

-**Note**: Additional packages like **System.Buffers, System.Memory, System.Numerics.Vectors, and System.Runtime.CompilerServices.Unsafe** will automatically be installed as dependencies required by **BCrypt.Net-Next**.
+- Additional packages will automatically be installed as dependencies required by **BCrypt.Net-Next**.

 To get a clearer view of all dependencies and their relationships: